 A top notch 21st Century education recognizes that no one discipline provides the answers.
 Increasingly, the complexity of today’s problems requires that we reach for creative solutions that come through interdisciplinary approaches.
 Both students and faculty find that interdisciplinary studies are challenging.
 They require us to stretch beyond our comfort zone and exercise flexibility in our thinking through the application of a multiplicity of methods and theoretical traditions.
 These are the tools that help us face the compelling issues of our day.

 Students can choose an interdisciplinary major as their primary focus or combine interdisciplinary minors and majors with disciplinary programs or with each other.
-Imagine combining Global Studies with Sustainable Development or Sociology or combining Women, Gender, and Sexuality Studies with Art or Psychology.
+Imagine combining Global Studies with Sociology or combining Women, Gender, and Sexuality Studies with Art or Psychology.
 Faculty have an academic “home” in a department, but maintain different levels of commitment and involvement with a range of interdisciplinary programs.
 You can get a sense of the richness of these programs by examining their websites.
 Just click onto any of our programs listed on the left-side of this page.